-The Dashboard interface supports the use of FCKEditor, a popular third-party WYSIWYG (What You See Is What You Get) editor.
+The Dash interface supports FCKEditor, a popular third-party WYSIWYG (What You See Is What You Get) text editor.

 Your site developers enable FCKEditor on a per-field basis when configuring the asset types for your site.

 A WYSIWYG editor allows you to apply style characteristics such as bold, italics, and underlining, and closely mimics the text editing behavior of Microsoft Word.
 You can change font size and color, make bulleted lists, insert tables, images, and hyperlinked text.
 Your changes to the contents of the text field are instantly visible in the editor window.
 You can also use a WYSIWYG editor to edit fields in the InSite interface.